Can your debt relief order be stopped?

 - you have more than £50 surplus income per month

-- you acquired property over the value of £1,000 in cases where the DRO was made on or after 1st October 2015
+- you acquired property over the value of £1,000

 - the creditor believes the official receiver shouldn't have made the DRO, because you either gave away or sold assets for less than their value, or gave a creditor preferential treatment within the past two years before you applied for the DRO.